No Surprise: Summer of Strikes Sends LA Shoot Days Lower

 ** FilmLA’s reported five-year average excludes 2020, which due to the significant impact of COVID-19 on production that year, distorts all historical comparisons.

-FILML.A., INC® is a not-for-profit organization and the official film office of the City and County of Los Angeles, among an ever-increasing roster of local municipalities.
-Through expedited permit processing, comprehensive community relations, film policy analysis and other services, FilmLA works to streamline and enhance the on-location filmmaking process for communities and content creators, to ensure the Greater Los Angeles economy continues to thrive.
+FILML.A., INC.® is a 501(c)(4) not-for-profit organization and the official film office for the City and County of Los Angeles, among a growing number of local municipalities.
+Through expedited permitting, comprehensive community relations, film policy analysis and more, FilmLA works to attract and retain film production in Greater Los Angeles.

 Subscribe to FilmLA’s Research Updates and get reports delivered to your inbox as soon as they’re released.